learning-zone/d3js-chart-basics/README.md

 With Canvas, canvas is stateless, so we can't bind data to shapes within the canvas as the canvas only comprises of pixels.
 As such we can't select and update elements within the canvas because the canvas doesn't have any elements to select.

-Based on the above, we can see that the enter/update/exit cycle (or basic append statements) are needed for svg in idiomatic D3: we need to enter elements to see them and we style them often based on their datum.
-With canvas, we don't need to enter anything, same with exiting/updating.
-There are no elements to append in order to see, so we can draw visualizations without the enter/update/exit or the append/insert approaches used in d3 svg visualizations, if we want.
+In D3js the `enter`/`update`/`exit` cycle (or basic append statements) are needed for svg in idiomatic D3: we need to enter elements to see them and we style them often based on their datum.
+With canvas, we don't need to enter anything, same with `exiting`/`updating`.
+There are no elements to append in order to see, so we can draw visualizations without the `enter`/`update`/`exit` or the append/insert approaches used in d3 svg visualizations.

 #### Q. How D3.js selects method?
 D3.js select method uses CSS3 selectors to choose DOM elements.
 D3 looks at the document and choose the first descendant DOM element that consists the tag body.
 Once the element is selected, D3.js enables you to implement operators to the element selected.